Voices of Grief: The Film and the Organization

-- Offering film-based bereavement education through Voices of Grief community screenings and discussions, nationwide.
-Developing an on-line system to provide the film and discussion materials to all hospices at no cost.
+- Offering film-based grief education through Voices of Grief community screenings and discussions, nationwide.

-- Facilitating eight-week grief education and support groups in Teller County and the Pikes Peak region, six times a year with an average group size of 10 people, utilizing the widely acclaimed Dr. Alan Wolfelt model of “companioning.”
+- Facilitating eight-week grief education and support groups in the Pikes Peak region of Colorado, utilizing the widely acclaimed Dr. Alan Wolfelt model of “companioning.”

 Voices of Grief (VOG) was established as a component fund of the Pikes Peak Community Foundation (PPCF) in 2012.
 This provides 501(c)3, non-profit status and a solid base of local community support.
 Our mission is to restore compassion, forgiveness and loving kindness in the process of grief in our culture by preparing individuals with the tools to address grief.

 We have completed the film, capturing both Pikes Peak area locals sharing their personal stories, as well as nationally renowned experts offering their insight.
 This has been edited down to a compelling 42-minute film presenting the information in a cohesive, story + solutions-based approach.

 Thanks to everyone for your generous support to date!!!
 We continue to receive broad support from a range of sources including foundations, churches, hospice, local businesses and individual contributions.
 See our webpage with the list of “Our Supporters” and please consider helping us with distribution and training expenses.

 Our goal to provide this valuable grief education resource to all who have a need, whether they have experienced the loss of a loved one or are serving as a companion to someone in grief.
 To this end, we developed an online system to provide complementary access to the film and discussion materials to all hospices nationwide.
 Together, we can help heal hearts broken apart with grief.
 Any amount you can give is helpful and greatly appreciated.

 Share With Your Friends